Eleutherado/simple-games/README.md

 - [x] Build Snake
 - [x] Build Tic Tac Toe
 - [x] Integrate into one site
-- [ ] Add multiplayer functionality to Tic-Tac-Toe using websockets.
+- [x] Add multiplayer functionality to Tic-Tac-Toe using websockets.
+- [ ] Allow multiple Tic-Tac-Toe games at once
+- [ ] Deploy
 - [ ] Refactor frontend into SPA, likely using Vue